JabRef/user-documentation/en/Autosave.md

 ## Autosave for shared databases

 Generally you are able to save a shared database after connecting to it.
-This feature enables a full synchronization of your local bib file with the [SQLDatabase](shared SQLdatabase).
+This feature enables a full synchronization of your local bib file with the [shared SQL database](SQLDatabase) which could simoultaneously be used by other collaborators.

 ## Remarks